Interactive LOTTIE Animation with Elementor FREE

 7. In After Effects, create a new project, create a new composition by pressing Ctrl + N or Command + N. The frame rate won’t play much role here, since we’ll be controlling the speed of the animation with the mouse wheel, keep it around 30 or higher.

-8. Now to start animating, let’s drop our AI file right here on the timeline and in the dialog window.
-When you choose composition and the footage dimensions, it will be layer size.
+8. Now to start animating, let’s drop our AI file on the timeline and in the dialog window.
+When you choose composition and the footage dimensions, layer size will be.
 Now, it gives you the composition.

 You could scale it down and this will be a composition that we’ll be later exporting.
 But now let’s go in and see all of our layers being here.
 To make them editable and to be able to edit each of the little points and create the animation of these graphs growing, let’s move it at the very bottom of the layer list.